johnholbrook/python-vexdb/README.md

 A thin python wrapper for the VexDB API.

 ## Installation
+NOTE: python-vexdb is only compatible with Python 3!

 Install with pip: `pip install vexdb`.

-Or, manually place `vexdb.py` in your per-user site-packages directory, the location of which can be found by running `python -m site --user-site`.

 Then, `import vexdb` to get access to the functions in the package.